 -

-The Data of Criticism: A parent or teacher telling you to "be quiet" or that your ideas were "silly."
+The Data of Criticism: A parent, teacher, or colleague telling you to "be quiet" or that your ideas were "silly."

 -